ShezzyBear/DailyScrum/README.md

-Hey, I'm Shez!
+##### Hey, I'm Shez! :wave:

-Welcome to my Daily Scrum entries.
+Welcome to my Daily Scrum entries. :notebook:

-This is for documentation and daily accountability.
+This is for documentation and daily accountability. :books: